schuyler/simplegeo-bulk-import/README.rst

 e.g.::

     $ python bulk_import.py net.nocat.cities cities.gml name

+IMPORTANT NOTE FOR CSV FILES: The CSV file must begin with a header line, and the columns containing the latitude and longitude *must* be called "latitude" and "longitude", respectively.
+This requirement may be relaxed in a future version.

 SimpleGeo records require a unique ID.
 If your dataset has a unique ID column, you can provide it.
 If you leave out the ID column, IDs will be assigned to